Europe mulls finishing football season at end of year

 Europe's football leagues are the planet's richest and can afford to pay the most money to the biggest stars.

-Cristian Ronaldo has not had a chance to celebrate goals for Juventus for nearly three weeks because Italy's Serie A had to be shut down.
+Cristiano Ronaldo has not had a chance to celebrate goals for Juventus for nearly three weeks because Italy's Serie A had to shut down.

 He and other Italian league stars are thinking of giving up millions of euros in salary to help their teams stay solvent.